Liver Health

 Limitations For Cirrhosis

-Cirrhosis is a symptom of advanced liver damage.
-It’s late stage fibrosis in which a significant amount of liver tissue has turned into scar tissue that is irreversible.
+Cirrhosis is a sign of advanced liver damage.
+It is late-stage fibrosis in which a significant amount of liver tissue has turned into scar tissue.
 Cirrhosis forms after prolonged liver disease and conditions that damage the liver, such as chronic alcohol use or hepatitis.
-To date, there is no known way to treat and improve cirrhosis.

 What’s to Come With GLP-1s For Treating Fatty Liver Disease